Variational formula for the time-constant of first-passage percolation: Proof of the Algorithm

-in addition to~\Eqref{eq:symmetry-assumption-on-medium}.
-Periodicity only forces the additional constraint $\Prob(A_i) = 1/n$, and except for this, the problem is nearly unchanged.
-Periodic homogenization has been well-studied and there are many algorithms to produce the effective Hamiltonian; see for example,~\citet{gomes_computing_2004} or~\citet{oberman_homogenization_2009}.
+Periodic homogenization has been well studied and there are many algorithms to produce the effective Hamiltonian; see for example,~\citet{gomes_computing_2004} or~\citet{oberman_homogenization_2009}.
 Our contribution here is that the algorithm works even if $\tau(0,\cdot,\w)$ takes an uncountable number of values; i.e., the period is infinite.
+It's worth stating that our algorithm appears to be quite fast, even compared to large time methods like~\citet{oberman_homogenization_2009}.

 \begin{remark} The symmetry assumption is a massive simplification, and removing this is a real challenge.
-If the translations $V_i$ are rationally related, we ought to be able to generalize the algorithm with a little work.
-However, taking this route in general ---solving the loop/cocycle condition as in~\Propref{prop:simplifying-the-set-of-functions-S}--- is probably hopeless.
-It appears that working on an instance $\w \in \W$ of the probability space would be the most convenient way to proceed, since we can work directly with a function $f\colon\Z^d \to \R$ (instead of its derivative). \end{remark}
+If the generating translations $V^{e_i}$ are rationally related, we ought to be able to generalize the algorithm with a little work.
+However, taking this route in general---solving the loop/cocycle condition as in~\Propref{prop:simplifying-the-set-of-functions-S}--- is probably hopeless. \end{remark}